aminography/aminography/README.md

 I’m an android developer with more than 8 years of experience in developing android apps/libs.
 In my spare time, I'd like to work on new open-source libraries or answer some questions on [StackOverflow](https://stackoverflow.com/users/1631967/aminography).

-Programming is really a big part of my life and such contributions make me feel it's just not for a living and making money, indeed it's my interest.
+Programming is really a big part of my life and such contributions make me feel it's just not for a living and making money, indeed I'm passionate about it.

 | ![Amin's github stats](https://github-readme-stats.vercel.app/api?username=aminography&show_icons=true&theme=dracula&title_color=4caf50&icon_color=ffb74d&hide_title=true) | ![Amin's github stats](https://github-readme-stats.vercel.app/api/top-langs/?username=aminography&layout=compact&theme=dracula&title_color=FFFFFF) |
 | --- | --- |